mkorangestripe/linux/linux-notes/files-data.md

 # When using rm -rf type rm, then the directory, then -rf.
 This is to avoid removing parent directories
 # by accidentally pressing enter before the full path has been typed.
-# For example, to remove /var/logs/nada/ type the following.
 rm /var/logs/nada/ -rf

 strings /dev/sdb | less  # search for strings in raw disk space